-subject Project Plan area.

-(2) The height of a building on any land is not to

-exceed the maximum height shown for the land

-on the Height of Buildings Map.
-Heights range from

-9.5 to 15.5 metres above natural ground level in the
+(2) The height of a building on any land is not to exceed the maximum height shown for the land on the Height of Buildings Map.
+Heights range from 9.5 to 15.5 metres above natural ground level in the subject Project Plan area.

-Plan 2010

-The subject Concept Plan and Stage 1 Project Applications seek to depart from the LEP height development standards on the basis of the significant public benefits offered by the proposed redevelopment.
-Variations are sought as detailed in the Concept Plan Height Map at Figure 37.
+depart from the LEP height development standards on the basis of the significant public benefits offered by the proposed redevelopment.
+Variations are sought as detailed in the Concept Plan Height Map at Figure 12.

 Due to the highly developed nature and altered topography of the site it will be necessary to carry out selective regarding of the site in order to improve accessibility, provide new road connections and ensure building ground levels align generally to street levels.
-Accordingly the heights quoted on the Height Map relate to the RL's of adjacent boundaries.
+Accordingly the heights quoted on the Height Map relate to the RL's extrapolated from the heights of surrounding streets.